Smartproxy

 Option 3: Automated data gathering using Smartproxy SERP Scraping API

 The third option is to choose SERP Scraping API to do the work for you.
 Although thousands of different tools for scraping Google are available, each created to fit a specific purpose, Smartproxy wins for the range of handy features that this API is equipped with.
-Yes, we might be a little bit biased on this one, but our users love it too!
+Scrapingdog also provides an efficient solution for scraping if this is what you're looking for.

 The most common web scraping tools are SEO tools designed for tracking the performance of pages in Google’s SERPs.
 They collect all sorts of page data, from average rankings to the number of words on a page or the number of backlinks a website receives from others.